 It’s a little bit of a faff but it is easy

 I am now not spending hours trying to navigate video editing software to make something look half decent.
+Also with zero trust technology it is easier for the creator to keep track of the progress.
 TikTok gives you all the tools to ‘edit’ the video in app.
 No exporting, saving and sharing.
 There are a few tweaks, in my opinion, they could make but on a whole, it was a relatively user-friendly app.

 It’s so feel-good

 Don’t get me wrong there are some incredibly attractive people on there, and I am still hit with the ‘she is so beautiful and talented’ but that is just life.
 I would have to stay in quarantine forever with no phone if I wanted to believe no one like this existed.
 Despite the small margin of comparison this app is so feel good.
 It has a community feel of joy and freedom and isn’t that what we are all missing at the minute?